English (ENGL)

 ENGL 401 Introduction to Debate (3 Credits)

-This course is an introduction to the theory and practice of debating.
+This course is an introduction to the theory and practice of academic debate.
 Topics include case construction; argumentation, refutation, and rebuttal; presentation skills; and methods for judging debates.
-In this class, students engage in academic debates.

 Pre-requisite: ENGL 101 English Composition I and ENGL 102 English Composition II